Ranked #1 Children's Hospital by U.S. News & World Report

 Understanding family ties to hypertrophic cardiomyopathy

-Working with colleagues at Brigham and Women’s Hospital, Boston Children’s researchers are examining common characteristics among families with a genetic predisposition toward hypertrophic cardiomyopathy.
+Working with colleagues at Brigham and Women’s Hospital, Boston Children’s researchers are examining common characteristics among families with a genetic predisposition toward cardiomyopathy.
 The team is leading a multi-center registry of children and adults who carry the gene for this type of cardiomyopathy, in hopes that studying their genetic makeup will help them identify the exact mutations influencing the onset of the disease.

 Evaluating the effectiveness of medication in delaying hypertrophic cardiomyopathy